WELCOME TO LAUDERDALE COUNTY FEDERAL PROGRAMS

 Procedures for parent complaint or disagreement with the local schools’ Continuous Improvement Plans and/or Title I Consolidated Plan are as follows: Parents should submit to their local school or to the Lauderdale County district office any complaints or concerns they may have regarding any component of the CIP and/or Title I Consolidated Plan.
 The comments will be forwarded to the local school’s CIP committee and/or the district’s Title I Advisory Committee.
 Upon receiving the complaint, the committee will review the plan and decide if any adjustments need to be made.

-A Title I school must be identified as a school-wide or targeted assistance school.
-In order to be served as a school-wide school, the free/reduced lunch percentage must be 40% or greater.
+A Title I school must be identified as a school-wide or targeted assistance school. n order to be served as a school-wide school, the free/reduced lunch percentage must be 40% or greater.
 To be served as a targeted assistance school, the free/reduced lunch percentage must be 35% or greater.
 For the 2018-2019 school year, the Lauderdale County School System will serve eight schools with Title I funding.
-The following schools will be served school-wide: Brooks Elementary, Central School, Lauderdale County School, Rogers School, Underwood School, Waterloo School, and Wilson School.
+The following schools will be served school-wide: Brooks Elementary, Central School, Lauderdale County School, Lexington School, Rogers School, Underwood School, Waterloo School, and Wilson School.

 For more information, please call 256-760-1300 or your local school.